Locust0/AVI/Red.md

 ### Captured
 ![Output sample](https://github.com/Polaros/AVI/raw/master/gifs/Captured.gif)

 These quickly firing enemies are introduced in this level which emphasizes their strength - they do a lot of damage.
-The player begins protected by an invulnerable purple shield (The only time its used to protect the player) so they can safely observe the behavior of these enemies.
+The player begins protected by an invulnerable purple shield (The only time it's used to protect the player) so they can safely observe the behavior of these enemies.

 When the player decides to "escape" from their prison, they can witness the main weakness of these enemies.
 They shoot slowly moving attacks, turn slowly and are very vulnerable to attacks.